gleday/mtp/README.md

 ```

 ## Introduction
-When performing the test of a null hypothesis
+When performing a test, the probability of
-against an alternative hypothesis, the probability of
 committing an error when rejecting the
 null hypothesis, is bounded by \eqn{\alpha},
 which is conventionally set at \eqn{5\%}.